 3. Future water needs for Alameda, San Mateo and Santa Clara customers must be met reliably.

 AB 1823 contains two key requirements: (1) the Hetch Hetchy system is operated to produce water as a first priority, with electric power as a byproduct, and (2) following an earthquake or other major disaster, the regional system should be operated to deliver water throughout the service area, without regard to political boundaries, to the extent feasible.
-These provisions are critically important for the existing 1.7 million people and businesses.
+These provisions are critically important for the existing 1.8 million people and over 40,000 businesses and community organizations.
 A commitment to provide these operational protections to the water customers in the region should continue even after AB 1823 sunsets in 2010.

 As the regional water system is rebuilt, capacity could be added to make the system more reliable and provide water for planned growth that cannot be met through conservation, recycling, desalination or other cost-effective solutions.